Everyone at the Feathers works exceptionally hard to make sure each individual guest is looked after and has the best possible time.

 - Michelin Eating out in Pubs Inspectors favourite award for eight years from 2007-2015

-- Northumbria Dining Pub of the year 2997-2016 eight years The Good Pub Guide
+- Northumbria Dining Pub of the year 2007-2019 eleven years The Good Pub Guide

 - Ethical Restaurant Award runner up Observer Food Monthly Awards 2015